 This is an exhaust nut on a BMW R69S.
 It shows that some PO (previous owner) ruined the original set of holes for removal.
 Then a second set was drilled and also ruined.
 Some people learn slowly, and some never learn.
 This could well be the result of using the tool provided in the BMW motorcycle tool kit.
 More about that below.

 In 1970 BMW came out with a new series motorcycle series called the /5.
 From then on, all exhaust pipe fasteners were of one kind.
 They copied the very successful former “sport” model system.
 The exhaust pipes go into the BMW head about an inch (25 mm) or more and are held in by the exhaust nut.
 It is finned for cooling and is cast out of aluminum.

 BMW motorcycle exhaust nut from 70-71 and tool provided in the BMW tool kit.
 See the holes for the tool?

 To remove the nut takes a special tool.
 The tools have been made in several varieties, and most work.
 The one supplied in the BMW toolkits was nearly useless.

-This tool is from a BMW motorcycle toolkit and it works very poorly for removing the finned exhaust nuts.
-The curve is wrong and it is accidentally made to actually lift the pin on the end out of the hole as pressure is applied.
+This tool is from a BMW motorcycle toolkit, and it works very poorly for removing the finned exhaust nuts.
+The curve is wrong, and it will lift the pin of the hole as pressure is applied.
 When the round pin is only partly in the hole, it easily tears out the metal.
 One can grind the inside of the curve to get a proper fit.